Appleseed (2004 film)

 Appleseed (アップルシード, Appurushīdo) is a 2004 Japanese animated post-apocalyptic action film directed by Shinji Aramaki and based on the Appleseed manga created by Masamune Shirow.
-It features the voice acting of Ai Kobayashi, Jūrōta Kosugi, Mami Koyama, Yuki Matsuoka, and Toshiyuki Morikawa.
-The film tells the story of Deunan Knute, a former soldier, who searches for data that can restore the reproductive capabilities of bioroids, a race of genetically engineered clones.
-Although it shares characters and settings with the original manga, this film's storyline is a re-interpretation, not a true adaptation.
-This Appleseed film should not be confused with the 1988 OVA which was also inspired by the manga.
-Appleseed was released on April 18, 2004.
+The voice cast includes Ai Kobayashi, Jūrōta Kosugi, Mami Koyama, Yuki Matsuoka, and Toshiyuki Morikawa.
+The film, the second adaptation of the manga after the 1988 OVA, tells the story of Deunan Knute, a former soldier, who searches for data that can restore the reproductive capabilities of bioroids, a race of genetically engineered clones.
+Although it shares characters and settings with the original manga, this film's storyline is a re-interpretation, not a direct adaptation.
+It was released on April 18, 2004.